Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

 # Part 1: Assignment Specification <!-- omit in toc -->

+### Changelog:

+- 05/07 4pm: Updated merging behaviour so that all slimes of the same colour now merge based on damage (higher absorbs lower), not just red slimes.

 This page contains the tasks you’ll need to complete part 1 for this assignment, and how you’ll be assessed.

 - [1.
 Assignment Parts](#1-assignment-parts)